 (f) A description of the innovations to be implemented and the rationale for the innovations.

-(g) A list of the statutes from which the local district is seeking a waiver in order to implement innovative practices and an explanation of how the statute is a barrier to that implementation.
+(g) A list of the statutes, administrative regulations and local board policies from which the local district is seeking a waiver in order to implement innovative practices and an explanation of how the statute is a barrier to that implementation.

 (i) Documentation of broad support for innovations including parents, local institutions of higher education, business and community partners.
 This documentation may include: